Fearless innovation and a job well done: the legacy of Ralph Korte

 For the next four years, Ralph spent his time as a hired hand on the farm but relished every opportunity he got to swing a hammer.
 On one project, when it was time for the workday to wrap up and dinner to begin, he would famously say, “I’d rather drive nails than eat.”

 Fast-forward four years to 1954.
-After his 18th birthday, Ralph enlisted in the military — a life-changing experience that gave him the courage to learn.
+After his 18th birthday, Ralph was drafted into the military — a life-changing experience that gave him the courage to learn.

 In March of 1955, with two weeks of boot camp remaining before he’d ship out to Korea from an Arkansas training facility, he sat reading in the military library.
 Rain pattering down on a wet, spring Saturday, he saw a sign on the library bulletin board for a GED test.
 Five 90-minute tests and five nights later, he passed, scoring in the 86.5 percentile — it dawns on him that the nuns who taught him through the 8th grade had a reason for being so tough.